Hesen152/myEcommerceWebSite/Readme.md

 # myEcommerceWebSite
- Repository Pattern And Solid Principles Written With Asp.Net Core As A Backend In The Project..
+ Repository Pattern And Solid Principles Written With Asp.Net Core As A Backend In The Project..=>Not completely professional

  ## Building a sample